inrhythm/Open-Source-Resources/README.md

 ## Style Guide

 [We use the AirBnb style guide](https://github.com/airbnb/javascript).
-It is recommended to actually reading through a some of it - they provide explanations for the various rules which can be enlightening.
+It is recommended to actually read through a some of it - they provide explanations for the various rules which can be enlightening.
 The explanations reveal an astounding attention to detail and care for craft that we should strive to emulate.

 ## How to write good code